liuxin0824/ComSD/README.md

-## Videos of the discovered unsupervised skills
+## Videos of the discovered robot behaviors